jahnavi-maddhuri/xai-fairness-dashboard/README.md

 <img width="1030" height="873" alt="image" src="https://github.com/user-attachments/assets/53be2275-a182-436f-8cfb-cec6fbbda3d5" />
 2. Once user hits "Run comparison analysis" the bar graph below shows.
 <img width="788" height="831" alt="image" src="https://github.com/user-attachments/assets/fca49cc3-c3c4-4b30-843f-af9ec9893c13" />

 User can interact with the chart for more granular analysis and can reference interpretation guidelines on the dashboard to understand the model better.
 3. Then, user can select features to compare accross models for a box visual similar to that shown below.
 <img width="845" height="799" alt="image" src="https://github.com/user-attachments/assets/bf71e381-7e17-4ccf-9c62-975cd3d68dc6" />

 Users can dynamically choose more features or remove features from the select box.
 Once again, plot is interactive and interpretation guidelines are included in detail.

+### AI Acknowledgment
+I used ChatGPT 5.1 throughout this assignment as a coding assistant to help me understand how to generalize SHAP pipelines, design reusable functions, and structure dynamic visualizations.
+The tool supported my learning process, but all core logic, experimentation, testing, and integration into the final dashboard were done by me.
+I am including a link to the conversation: [ChatGPT5.1 Conversation Link](https://chatgpt.com/c/6923b24a-bd00-832a-a4ad-c332a8f498ed)